The ICRC and CRASSH at the University of Cambridge to launch new Humanitarian Action Programme

 … in 1863, the ICRC is at the origin of the Geneva Conventions and the International Red Cross …

-… conferred upon the organization by the Geneva Conventions of 1949.
-It also provided …
+… humanitarian mandate that stems from the Geneva Conventions of 1949.
+It helps people around …

 Try one of the following resources: